FredericJacobs/readers_posts/authors/fred/posts/2013-11-13-Introducing-HackEPFL.md

 category : [personal]
 tags : [epfl, hackers, hacks, hack, hacking, culture]
 ---
 Over the past few months I've been thinking a lot about dropping-out to move to Silicon Valley full-time.
 I found out that moving to the Valley wasn't the answer to my problem.
-Instead of just complaining about lack of innovation and its underlying reasons in Switzerland I just gathered everything I knew about entrepreneurship, hacking and having fun to merge them into a single organization, HackEPFL
+Instead of just complaining about lack of innovation and its underlying reasons in Switzerland I just gathered everything I knew about entrepreneurship, hacking and having fun to merge them into a single organization, HackEPFL.

 ## Arriving to EPFL